lnkhamalah/medical-transportation-system-design/06-data-design/validation-and-matching-rules.md

 ---

-## 8. Trip Status Transition Rules
+## 8. Trip and Billing State Validation Rules

 ### TripRequest.status Allowed Transitions

 - `draft → scheduled`
 - `scheduled → completed`
 - `scheduled → cancelled`
+- `scheduled → no_show`

-### TripLeg.completed_flag
+### TripLeg Status Rules

+- `leg_status` must reflect actual outcome:
+  - scheduled
+  - completed
+  - cancelled
+  - no_show

+- `completed_flag`:
   - False by default
   - Can only be set True by assigned Driver
   - Cannot be unset by Facility roles

+### Billing Review State Rules

+Billing must be derived from recorded trip outcomes, not manual reconstruction.

+- A TripRequest or TripLeg is eligible for billing only when:
+  - status or leg_status is `completed` or valid billable outcome

+- Billing review flow:
+  - `not_ready → pending_review → approved`
+  - Optional:
+    - `approved → edited`
+    - `edited → approved`
+  - Final:
+    - `approved → exported`

 ### Billing Flags